-These are some amazing blog posts I read last week on blogs I really like.
+These are some amazing blog posts by other people I read last week.
 Check them out!